Rakibs511/MediCare-HTML-CSS/README.md

 - User can Serch any Medicine and see that medicine details.

 ## OBJECTIVES
-> It provides "better and efficient" service.
+> It provides "better and efficient" service
-> Reduce the workload of an User.
+> Reduce the workload of an User
-> Faster way to get information about the Medicine.
+> Faster way to get information about the Medicine

 ## Technologies Used